spring-guides/tut-spring-security-and-angular-js/single/README.md

 }
 ```

 To finish the job and make it completely generic we should be careful to set the cookie path to the context path of the application (instead of hard-coded to "/"), but this is good enough for the application we are working on.

-We need to install this filter in the application somewhere, and since we have Spring Security protecting these resources there's no better place than in the security filter chain, e.g. extending the `SecurityConfiguration` above:
+We need to install this filter in the application somewhere, and it needs to go after the Spring Security `CsrfFilter` so that the request attribute is available.
+Since we have Spring Security protecting these resources there's no better place than in the Spring Security filter chain, e.g. extending the `SecurityConfiguration` above:

 ```java
 @Configuration